Susumu Creative

 How long before I see results?

 Tracking gets installed in the first two weeks, so you can see what's happening immediately.
-The acquisition layer typically starts producing leads inside 30 days.
+Paid search can produce leads inside 30 days.
+Map pack movement is slower, because it runs on review count and profile history: figure one to two quarters in most categories, longer in a dense metro.
 Nurture and conversion compound from there.
-Expect a working system by month three.
-A compounding one by month six.

 What about my current website / agency / SEO guy?